Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 Processes the message coming from the bridge

+**Dev notes:** \
-**Dev notes:** _DEPOSIT messages are the only message that can be sent to the portfolio sub for the moment Even when the contract is paused, this method is allowed for the messages that are in flight to complete properly.
+DEPOSIT messages are the only message that can be sent to the portfolio sub for the moment Even when the contract is paused, this method is allowed for the messages that are in flight to complete properly.
-CAUTION: if Paused for upgrade, wait to make sure no messages are in flight, then upgrade._
+CAUTION: if Paused for upgrade, wait to make sure no messages are in flight, then upgrade.

 ```solidity
 function processXFerPayload(address _trader, bytes32 _symbol, uint256 _quantity, enum IPortfolio.Tx _transaction) external
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |